 breastfeeding

-Safe Breastfeeding While Sick: A Guide for Nursing Mothers
+Breastfeeding While Sick: A Guide for Nursing Mothers

 breastfeeding during sickness

-Why Breastfeeding While Sick Matters
+Why Breastfeeding While Sick is Important

 Breast milk is a dynamic, living fluid that adapts to protect your baby—especially when you are ill.
 Continuing to breastfeed during most maternal illnesses provides your baby with: